 With the spelling bee program, the student will be able to learn the fundamentals of these skills.
 Using this foundation, they will be able to delve into more advanced material as they progress through their spelling journey.

-DurationThe coaching program will be a total duration of 8 hours over 4 weeks with 2 hour sessions each week.
+DurationThe coaching program will be a total duration of 8 hours over 8 weeks with 1 hour session each week.

 HomeworkReading books to collect words and etymological information.